Inspiring Future, Grand Challenge

 Why are some countries more egalitarian than others?
 Why were some countries able to develop more successfully than others?
 Is there a relationship between egalitarianism, development, and democracy?
 In answering these questions, this course explores the connections between politics and markets.
 Through readings, lectures, discussions, and assignments, we will examine how politics shape domestic economies and how the economic configurations of these societies influence politics.
 On each selected topic in the field of political economy, the course will survey the main chronologies of related research on the given topic, combining both seminar and contemporary research.
 Although many of the theories and empirical cases examined in the class derive from the experience of advanced industrial economies, we will also examine the extent to which the ways we think about political economy apply to middle and low-income economies.

-GFP5022 International Political Economy: Theory and Policies 3 6 Major Master/Doctor 1-4 Future Policy Studies Korean Yes
+GFP5022 International Political Economy: Theory and Policies 3 6 Major Master/Doctor 1-4 Future Policy Studies - No

 This course covers the major theories and debates in international political economy.
 The main objective is to enhance the academic understanding of major international political economy issues such as specialty trade, foreign direct investment, foreign aid, and the environment.
 In particular, the traditional theories used in the study of international political economy will be examined, and the major debates on specific topics in international political economy will be reviewed and discussed.
 In the process, we will learn and discuss methodologies that are important for testing theories.
 We will also examine how existing theories and empirical evidence can be applied and their limitations through various policy-related case studies.